nikolamar/graphql-lambdas/README.md

 sam local start-api --warm-containers LAZY --skip-pull-image --host 0.0.0.0 --env-vars env.json --port 3000
 ```

-3. `TODO:` For hot reload we need a simple esbuild script here to watch changes and copy files to `.aws-sam/build` where all `javascript` transformed lambdas sits or run the esbuild CLI command with watch option.
+3. `TODO:` For hot reload we need a simple esbuild script here to watch changes and copy files to `.aws-sam/build` where all `javascript` transformed lambdas sit or run the esbuild CLI command with watch option.

 ### Runing on frontend: